JanHamas/CareerFlow/README.md

 In the competitive landscape of IT and service provision, finding the next project shouldn't be a manual chore.
 It should be an automated, intelligent, and highly efficient process.
 Too many sales and business development teams are still sifting through countless job postings, trying to manually identify companies in need of their services.
 This is slow, inefficient, and costly.
 Introducing Project Acquirer AI: The revolutionary solution that transforms your project acquisition strategy from reactive and manual to proactive, precise, and AI-driven.
 Project Acquirer AI isn't just a scraper; it's your dedicated, 24/7 AI-powered business development assistant.
-It intelligently identifies and qualifies potential projects and leads from leading job boards like Indeed, matching them against your company's service offerings and expertise with unparalleled accuracy.
+It intelligently identifies and qualifies potential projects and leads from leading job boards like Indeed, linkedin, matching them against your company's service offerings and expertise with unparalleled accuracy.
 Say goodbye to guesswork and hello to a pipeline filled with high-probability opportunities.

 🎯 What is Project Acquirer AI?